| Tasks for Future Agrobots Robots of the future

 food grown on farms depends on the sun.
 Evidently, too

 much or too little sunlight is detrimental to any crop.
+With regards to sunlight deficiency, there is little we

 can do with robots to create light because, while heat and